 It’s difficult to get a good recording of how a live concert sounded.
 But to give a comparison: listen to these two examples of the UCSC Hightones, both recorded with crappy camcorder audio.
 It’s clear which one has finesse and which one sounds like open mic night.
-Don’t be distracted by the key change between them:
+(Sorry that there’s a key change between them):

 Can you tell which one was a product of the school’s audio support services?
 Again, I don’t mean to bash anyone, I just want your show to be the best it can be.

-Another comparison with UCSB VocalMotion, taking me back to highschool with this song:
+Another comparison with UCSB VocalMotion, taking me back to my high school years with this song:

 Here’s a list of a cappella groups I have engineered for, including those as openers or in collab shows: